Fire Incident Report

 Bonus: Fire Investigation Report

 Use this fire investigation report to create a summary of a fire incident.
-This template can be used through a collaboration with the investigative team to know the root cause of fire, whether it is accidental or criminal, describe factors and problems that may contribute to it, document interviews from the witnesses and completing the report by writing recommendations and detailing evidences through pictures.
+This template can be used through collaboration with the investigative team to know the root cause of the fire, describe factors and problems that may have contributed to it, document interviews from the witnesses, and write recommendations for which actions to take.

 Fire and Incident Report Checklist